OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Up to three creatures of your choice that you can see within range must make Charisma saving throws.
 Whenever a target that fails this saving throw makes an attack roll or a saving throw before the spell ends, the target must roll a d4 and subtract the number rolled from the attack roll or saving throw.

-**_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.

 ##### Banishment